 Conclusion

 The Finnish cattle breed is not indigenous to the country but has evolved from the native Finn cattle of Finland.
-It can be assumed that these animals were imported rather than being developed in-country because no remains of primitive cattle have been discovered.
+It can be assumed that these animals were imported rather than developed in-country because no remains of primitive cattle have been discovered.
 Systematic breeding actually began at the end of the last century, but it has intensified more recently.
 Nowadays there are several breeds and types within this category – each with different characteristics for various purposes such as dairy production or beef quality.

 As a reference: Wikipedia